kubevela/kubevela/docs/en/developers/extensions/set-rollout.md

 # Setting Rollout Strategy

+> Note: rollout is one of the extension capabilities [installed from cap center](../cap-center.md),
+> please install it if you can't find it in `vela traits`.

 The `rollout` section is used to configure Canary strategy to release your app.

 Add rollout config under `express-server` along with a `route`.